LiamWray00/SOAR-Automation-n8n/Journal/Day-2.md

 | Rule Level | 3 |
 | Timestamp | 2026-09-05 18:04:00 |

 **What happened:** When the Wazuh agent service was stopped during troubleshooting, Wazuh flagged it as a potential Defense Evasion attempt.
-This is correct behavior — stopping security tooling is a real attacker technique used to blind defenders before executing malicious actions.
+This is correct behavior.
+Stopping security tooling is a real attacker technique used to blind defenders before executing malicious actions.

 ---